-In accordance with Policy No. 7.30, the \\\\\

-approved for a 2021 COVID 19 Safe Restart Grant in Aid in the amount of for \\\\\;
+THAT: in accordance with Policy No. 7.30, the is hereby approved for a 2021 COVID 19 Safe Restart Grant in Aid in the amount of \$;

-AND THAT: A narrative and financial report outlining the use of the funding received be submitted to Council following the end of the \\\\\'s current fiscal year.
+AND THAT: a narrative and financial report outlining the use of the funding received be submitted to Council following the end of the 's current fiscal year.